M.Phil, 'An Evaluation of Employee Participation in Occupational Safety', CNAA, 1980.

 BA (Hons) Business Studies, Upper Second, CNAA, 1976

-Six PhDs supervised to completion.
-At present engaged in supervising three students, two as Director of Studies.
+Eleven PhDs supervised to completion.
+At present engaged in supervising two students.

 External examinations of doctorates have been undertaken at City, Kent, Teeside, Manchester, Warwick, Bath, Kent, Strathclyde and Cardiff universities, as well as the University of New South Wales.